 A virtual assistant can manage invoices, track expenses, reconcile accounts, and prepare financial reports for you to review.

 Want to know something from your customer base?
 Use a virtual assistant to design a survey, collect responses, and analyzing the survey data.

 Honestly, a virtual assistant can do anything that can be done offsite using a phone or a computer.

 If you’ve always wanted to create a course but don’t have the time, use a virtual assistant to help create and manage the course and other educational materials.

 Where to Find a Virtual Assistant?

-I’ve hired virtual assistants for help along the way while writing this blog.
-I’ve successfully used Upworks twice.
+I’ve hired virtual assistants for help along the way while maintaining Cutting for Business.
+I’ve successfully used Upwork.
 You can sign up and post a job, or simply look through the users.
 They list their specialities and their price per hour.
 You’ll find that prices vary greatly; but remember – the quality of work is directly tied to the price you pay.